aspirity-inc/easydev/documentation/src/content/docs/components/Controls/checkbox.md

 If you have a list of multiple options, checkboxes can be used instead of on/off switches to save space.
 However, if there is only one option, it is recommended to use an on/off switch instead of a checkbox.

-The Checkbox can have the next props: label, checked, onChange.
+The Checkbox can have the next props: label, reversed.
 [See there](/storybook/?path=/docs/core-controls-checkbox--docs) to get more information.

 ## Checkbox variants